SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 ```
 CREATE DATABASE espocrm;
 ```
 - Exit the database and the container to the folder where our `.sql` dump is located.
-We run the command:
+Run the command:
 ```
 docker exec -i espocrm-mysql mysql -uroot -p1 espocrm < name_of_your_dump.sql
 ```